gangstead/spray-moviedb/README.md

 Once you obtain an API key, open GlobalConstants.scala and replace *putyourmoviedbapikeyhere* with your API key.

+If you want to import into Eclipse you must first oepn `sbt` then execute `>eclipse`.
+This builds the Eclipse project files.

 The project builds and deploys to an embedded Jetty server using the [xsbt-web-plugin](https://github.com/JamesEarlDouglas/xsbt-web-plugin).